xrootms/Automating-EC2-Start-Stop-with-Lambda-/README.md

 *(Note: Adjust the UTC time based on your local time zone.)*

-### 5. Verify the Lambda Function & EventBridge Rule
+### 5. Test the Automation
-refresh the EC2 Console and you can EC2 Instance has Stopped Automatically.
+now we have:
+- Stop Lambda scheduled via EventBridge (e.g., 10 PM IST)

+When you check your EC2 console:
+- The instance should stop automatically at 10 PM

 ---